Breaking News: Ford, Honda Add Over 1 Million Cars to Takata Airbag Product Recall

 Product liability law

 Defective and dangerous products cause thousands of injuries every year.
-If you were involved in a car crash caused by a defective part, contact a product liability lawyer today; he or she may be able to help you recover damages for your injury.
+If you were involved in a car crash caused by a defective part, contact a product liability lawyer today; they may be able to help you recover damages for your losses and injuries.

 In successful product liability cases, a product manufacturer, distributor or seller is held liable for the injuries caused by the defective or dangerous product.
 Product liability laws vary by state but generally require that a product meet ordinary consumer expectations that a product be free of defects or dangers.
 When a product fails to meet this threshold, it could end up as part of a product liability lawsuit.